Chennakiran2004/Income-Tax-Calculator/README.md

 The code calculates the tax amount based on these rules and prints the result for your income level.

-By using this link you can check you tax on your amount
+By using this link you can check tax on your amount

 My Code Live link :- [https://colab.research.google.com/?utm_source=scs-index#scrollTo=wV_kJazniEc-](https://colab.research.google.com/drive/1049VvxZui9XUZB3_EH-1vO86XfzaYtju#scrollTo=wV_kJazniEc-&uniqifier=1)https://colab.research.google.com/drive/1049VvxZui9XUZB3_EH-1vO86XfzaYtju#scrollTo=wV_kJazniEc-&uniqifier=1